empty916/empty916/docs/umi-natur/README.md

 ### natur

 - **type:**`object`
-The plugin will automatically scan the files under the store folder by default if the legal natur module is exported by default, it will be captured by the plugin, and generate the code under .umi/store
+- The plugin will automatically scan the files under the store folder by default, if the legal natur module is exported by default, it will be captured by the plugin, and generate the code under .umi/store

 ```ts
 // you can use like this